5.10. Table Partitioning

-As we can see, a complex partitioning scheme could require a substantial amount of DDL.
-In the above example we would be creating a new partition each month, so it might be wise to write a script that generates the required DDL automatically.
+As we can see, a complex table hierarchy could require a substantial amount of DDL.
+In the above example we would be creating a new child table each month, so it might be wise to write a script that generates the required DDL automatically.

-To remove old data quickly, simply drop the partition that is no longer necessary:
+To remove old data quickly, simply drop the child table that is no longer necessary:

 DROP TABLE measurement_y2006m02;

-To remove the partition from the partitioned table but retain access to it as a table in its own right:
+To remove the child table from the inheritance hierarchy table but retain access to it as a table in its own right:

 ALTER TABLE measurement_y2006m02 NO INHERIT measurement;

-To add a new partition to handle new data, create an empty partition just as the original partitions were created above:
+To add a new child table to handle new data, create an empty child table just as the original children were created above: